Spring Theme and Centers for Preschoolers

 Science

-Science is one of my favorite subjects, and it’s an important part of any preschool classroom.
-Since young children are naturally observant, science also offers them a lot of opportunities to make observations and use scientific vocabulary, record data and follow the scientific process to communicate results.
+Science is one of my favorite subjects and an important part of any preschool classroom.
+Since young children are naturally observant, science also offers them many opportunities to make observations and use scientific vocabulary, record data and follow the scientific process to communicate results.

 Some preschool teachers might find science difficult to teach, but the secret is not to make it complicated, and simply let your children explore materials, doing many hands-on activities, and allowing them to ask questions.